Understanding Revenue vs Profit: What’s the Difference

 To calculate net profit, you start with your operating profit and then subtract any interest and tax expenses.
 This number will give you an accurate representation of how much money your business is making after accounting for all expenses.

 Business owners often use net profit as a benchmark for determining the success of their company since it represents the actual profit that they can take home.
-This shows how much is available to reinvest in their business or use for other purposes.

 There are major differences between revenue and profit and how they impact a business.